GHtester777/GHtester777.github2.io/README.md

-Here is a complete, well-structured `README.md` file tailored for your SMART Networking Goal Tracker code.
-You can copy and paste this directly into your GitHub repository.

----

 # SMART Networking Goal Tracker (NetGrowth)

 A lightweight, single-page web application designed to help professionals track and execute a high-velocity networking sprint.
 By default, it tracks a 14-day sprint to make 70 meaningful professional connections (5 per day), but it can be easily customized for any networking goal.